-Apart from the soil type. soil has 4 different components according to the University of Maryland.
+Apart from the soil type.
+Soil has four different components, according to the University of Maryland.

 The four components are water, air, minerals, and organic matter.

-A successful garden begins with great soil, and a vegetable garden is a prime example.
+A successful garden begins with great soil; a vegetable garden is a prime example.

-Now that you’ve set up a time to work on the vegetable garden, here are a few pointers to help you make it a success.
+Now that you’ve set up a time to work on the vegetable garden, here are a few pointers to help you succeed.

 What Soil is Best for Growing Vegetables?

-The best soil for growing vegetables is loam soil among the 4 existing soil types, t.
+The best soil for growing vegetables is loam soil among the four existing soil types loamy, sandy, clayey, silty.
 Loam soil contains various nutrients essential for plant health.
 Plus, it can store additional nutrients as well.
-Also, loam soil is able to maintain moisture efficiently while draining at a correct rate.
+Also, loam soil can maintain moisture efficiently while draining correctly.

 Know the Soil Type You Use